pietrobondioli/algorithms/README.md

 4. **Partial Matches:** In scenarios where you're looking for partial matches or patterns within a dataset (e.g., searching for a substring within strings), linear search can be used to find all occurrences of the pattern.

-5. **Search in Unordered Data:** If the data is not structured in a way that allows efficient binary search (e.g., when the dataset changes frequently and sorting is not feasible), linear search remains a viable option.

 #### Implementation

 C#: